What is domestic abuse?

 The Domestic Abuse Specialist Practitioner

-Supports clients within Bournemouth who are affected by domestic abuse and have additional needs such as drug and alcohol use, mental health and learning difficulties.
+Supports clients within BCP who are affected by domestic abuse and have additional needs such as drug and alcohol use, mental health and learning difficulties.

 DVDS (Domestic Violence Disclosure Scheme.)

 More commonly known as Clare's Law.
 This scheme enables professionals, potential victims and concerned others to request the sharing of information pertaining to potential perpetrators.